7 Best & Cheap Longboard Protective Gear For Accidental Protection

 Hence, the design of elbow pads is such that they protect more than just your knees or elbows from harsh impacts with asphalt.

-Rather, it also helps when navigating steep downhill grades by acting as a buffer for what could otherwise be significantly harsher falls onto concrete surfaces if not wearing protective gear like these pads.
+Rather, it also helps when navigating steep downhill grades by acting as a buffer for what could otherwise be significantly harsher falls onto concrete surfaces if not wearing safety gear like these pads.

 Our Best Pick - Bodyprox Elbow Protection Pads